FlyOverCoderKY/NetLab/plan.md

 - Matrix re-renders smoothly; evaluation runs on worker thread.

 Current:
-- Worker computes and reports a small-batch accuracy during snapshots and it's displayed in `TrainPanel`.
-Confusion matrix UI/data wiring is pending. 🚧
+- Worker computes and reports a small-batch accuracy during snapshots and it's displayed in `TrainPanel`. ✅
+- Added `ConfusionMatrix` component and checkbox in Train panel to show it.
+Worker computes a tiny per-snapshot confusion matrix from a validation batch and streams it via `confusion` messages. ✅

 ---